Accurate bootstrap bounds from optimal interpolation: Numerical tests

 We found that the primal objectives for setup 1 with $\texttt{keptPoleOrder}\geq 80$ and setup 2 with $n_\mathrm{poles}\geq 90$ all coincided, within the value of the duality gap threshold $10^{-100}$.
 We define the ``most accurate bound" as the value of the primal objective in these cases.
 We define the accuracy of other bounds by taking the difference between their primal objective and the most accurate bound.

 We can quantify the size of the matrices inside {\tt SDPB} using the ``primal dimension," i.e.\ the dimension of the primal objective vector $c$.
 A larger primal dimension corresponds to larger-degree polynomials, larger matrices, and generally worse memory usage and performance.
 In figure~\ref{fig:accuracy_vs_dim}, we plot accuracy vs.\ primal dimension for the two setups.
 We see that setup 2 achieves much better accuracy at the same value of the primal dimension.
 For example, setup 2 is more accurate by a factor of $\approx 10^{-30}$ at primal dimension 1300.
-Furthermore, accuracy improves with increasing primal dimension faster in setup 2 than in setup 1.\footnote{The bounds in setup 2 could actually be made {\it even more\/} accurate by a simple change to {\tt blocks\_3d}, but this change would only affect single-correlator bounds.
+Furthermore, accuracy improves with increasing primal dimension faster in setup 2 than in setup 1.\footnote{ The bounds in setup 2 could actually be made {\it even more\/} accurate by a simple change to {\tt blocks\_3d}, but this change would only affect single-correlator bounds.
 Currently, {\tt blocks\_3d} creates damped rational approximations that include the full set of poles that appear in Zamolodchikov-type recursion relations for generic external dimensions $\De_i$, without checking whether some of the residues vanish.
 For conformal blocks with equal external dimensions, some of the residues {\it do\/} vanish, and consequently the damped rationals computed by {\tt blocks\_3d} have extra poles.
 In accordance with the discussion of the choice of poles at the end of section~\ref{sec:errornorm}, including these extra poles among the $n_\mathrm{poles}$ poles of the reduced prefactor is inefficient and reduces the accuracy of approximation.
-Thus, figure~\ref{fig:accuracy_vs_dim} is more representative of a general mixed correlator system where generically all conformal block poles have nonzero residues.}
+Thus, figure~\ref{fig:accuracy_vs_dim} is more representative of a general mixed correlator system where generically all conformal block poles have nonzero residues.
+Additionally, because pole-shifting in {\tt blocks\_3d} also keeps all the poles for equal external dimensions, our comparison between pole-shifting and interpolation is still reasonable.}